This blog post was updated on January 21, 2021.

 The Freedom Rides Museum is set in the Greyhound bus station in downtown Montgomery, Alabama, where young integrated activists traveled together in 1961 on regularly scheduled buses from Washington D.C. to New Orleans in defiance of segregation laws.

 This iconic national monument honors the 16th president of the United States, Abraham Lincoln, who was president during the Civil War and who was one of the most important figures in abolishing slavery.
-The memorial is also famous for being location where MLK gave his famous “I Have a Dream” speech.
+The Lincoln Memorial is also famous for being location where MLK gave his famous “I Have a Dream” speech.

 International Civil Rights Center & Museum